3 Ways to Build a Homeschooling Community

 One or two families gathering once a week is great.
 Choose a focus like handwork, stories and projects, preparing for festivals, nature study, or hiking.

-And in times like these with Covid-19 restrictions, gathering with a small bubble of families outdoors might be the best idea.
+And in times when we don’t want to gather indoors, gathering with a small bubble of families outdoors might be the best idea.

 Questions to Help You Plan Your Gatherings